Jo Haye, Centre Manager

 Emma is our primary teacher convert.
 She trained as a primary teacher and after teaching with us for a short while made the wise career change to be a teacher in early childhood.
 She is a ball of fizz is our Emma.
 Full of energy, motivation and passion.
 And it’s contiguous, a few minutes with her and you want what she's got.
 Parents love her and the children can’t get enough of her.
 Interesting facts about Emma….
 Volunteered as a teacher in Nepal and does a pretty good Mr Bean impersonation.

-Team Leader Koru Lounge, Diploma of Teaching – Early Childhood, Workplace First Aid Qualified
+Bachelor of Teaching (Primary), Workplace First Aid Qualified